 A question arises: How can we transcend the world of the pairs of opposites?

-mentally speaking — to let go of the duality or not to get attached to it;
+The answer is mentally speaking — to let go of the duality or not to get attached to it.

 When it comes to a taste of tea, there is duality, good or bad.
 However, in an act of having a cup of tea there is no good/no bad, no gain/no loss, no success/no failure, nothing but the world of oneness, or non-separation.
 While we enjoy a cup of tea we are in time and space of calm and peacefulness beyond the duality, and that is a state of Satori or enlightenment.